ppalmtag/docs/middleware.md

     }

+Then assign the middleware to a key in your `app/Http/Kernel.php` file, like mentioned earlier.

+    // Within App\Http\Kernel Class...

+    protected $routeMiddleware = [
+		// Add the key to the already registered routes 'route' => \App\Http\Middleware\CheckRole::class,
+    ];

 Middleware parameters may be specified when defining the route by separating the middleware name and parameters with a `:`.
 Multiple parameters should be delimited by commas:

     Route::put('post/{id}', function ($id) {